umarhassan-mitodl/20.416j-fall-2014/content/pages/syllabus.md

 Reading questions on the weekly assigned paper are due at 9 AM before the corresponding discussion.
 Reading questions are answered via the course website, and should require only a few sentences each.

 In addition, there will be a two-page research proposal due that will be followed by an in-class critique with your peers.
-While the research proposal will be modeled on the [National Science Foundation Graduate Research Fellowship Program](https://www.nsfgrfp.org/) proposal, other fellowship programs are also acceptable.
+While the research proposal will be modeled on the {{% resource_link "c7d79e37-b5fe-4968-9f7c-1172af15bdd6" "National Science Foundation Graduate Research Fellowship Program" %}} proposal, other fellowship programs are also acceptable.

 Grading
 -------